Phasepee/alx-system_engineering-devops/README.md

-script that switches the current user to the user betty
+script that will play the StarWars IV episode in the terminal